EmiyaSyahriel/RollCompare/README.md

 # RollCompare
 Avisynth+ Plugin to create mask-rolling ( or mask-scrolling if you prefer ) comparison between videos.
+It can be built as AviSynth 2.5 plugin with some efforts.
+It's encouraged to edit the CMakeFiles.txt here.

 ## Usage
 ```javascript